matthewbaldwin/vagrant-osb/README.md

 Acknowledgements:

-Edwin Biemond was, as always, was a great help.
-He is doing the heavy lifting...I am assembling.
+Edwin Biemond was, as always, a great help.
+He is doing the heavy lifting...I am selfishly assembling.

 - Company: Amis, Netherlands
 - Email: biemond__AT__gmail.com